alsoscotland/react-super-select/src/examples/markdown/keys/down.md

 #### (Opened Control State)
 - **navigation of options**

-Pressing the down-arrow key when the drop is open will move focus down to the next selectable option.
-If the **searchable** prop is true, The first press will focus the search input field.
+Pressing the down-arrow key when the dropdown is open will move focus down to the next selectable option.
+If the **searchable** prop is true, The first keypress of the down arrow will focus the search input field.

 #### Multiselect Specific Behaviors